 Having considered the above factors, you now need to get the process of sending money right.
 The procedure varies from one provider to another, but expect the following steps:

 Sending money across borders is not any much different from sending domestically.
 That said, the process is a little complicated and can sometimes be expensive because of the exchange of currencies involved.
-Therefore, it is important to see how all that plays out.
+Therefore, it is important to see how all that plays out before deciding on how to transfer money internationally.

 In addition to the considerations for domestic transfers, users sending money across borders need to look at the following aspects.